“Where do I look to find grants for my nonprofit?”

 To get the most out of your efforts, you need to know what you’re looking for and how to look for it.
 That clarity will save you a ton of time and effort.

-So, before we dive into where to look for grants, let me give you a few tips and tricks to help get you started down the right path and make your research more fruitful.
+So, before we dive into where to look to find grants, let me give you a few tips and tricks to help get you started down the right path and make your research more fruitful.

 What You’re Looking For

-Before you start researching, it’s imperative that you know what you’re looking for.
+Before you start researching to find grants, it’s imperative that you know what you’re looking for.

 Answering these questions helps you get ready to go after grants, especially if your nonprofit is new, young, or small.